BokaiZhu/microbiomeFISH/README.md

  And the result produced by combining two probes:
  <p align="center"><img width=70%% src="https://github.com/BokaiZhu/microbiomeFISH/blob/master/media/pool_result.png"></p>

-We can see by combing low coverage pools we can aquire probe sets that will **work well in our experimental conditions**, and at the same time with **coverage > 80% and optimal out-group hitting**.
+We can see by combing low coverage pools we can acquire probe sets that will **work well in our experimental conditions**, and at the same time with **coverage > 80% and optimal out-group hitting**.

-For other even more challenging target groups, as we have showed in the [paper]() by targeting the phylum **Firmicutes**, we used ARB to find probes covering **>30%** with desired out-group hitting, then used function ```Trio_optimization()``` to combine three probes together, achieving a **77%** coverage of the diverse Firmicutes.
+For other even more challenging target groups, as we have shown in the [paper]() by targeting the phylum **Firmicutes**, we used ARB to find probes covering **>30%** with desired out-group hitting, then used function ```Trio_optimization()``` to combine three probes together, achieving a **77%** coverage of the diverse Firmicutes.

 ### F&Q

 **Q**: I'm having trouble installing arb/ using the R package in Windows.

-**A**: For installing arb in Windows, please follow the instruction from their website, basically installing from source.
+**A**: For installing arb in Windows, please follow the instructions from their website, basically installing from source.
 Also when using the R package in Windows, because the command of calling outside functions is different from Mac and Linux, it is suggested to change some of the source code in the package when we are using 'systems' command: for example use ```system(paste("bash -c",usearch_location,"-usearch_global", "temp.fasta -db",temp_header_fasta, "-id 1 -strand plus -maxaccepts 100000 -blast6out temp2.txt --quiet"))``` instead.

 **Q**: During target site selection in ARB, what parameters I should input?

 **A**: Generally, depends on the biological question you want to ask.
-Usually a probe with 100% coverage and 0 outgroup hitting will be rare to find.
+Usually, a probe with 100% coverage and 0 outgroup hitting will be rare to find.
 Play with the parameters a few times until you feel comfotable about the result.
 Also, you should tolerate some out-group hitting sometimes.
 You can check the matching result in ARB, and if you see your Staphylococcus probe is hitting sequences annotated as "unknown_staphylococcus", it is advised to ignore these hitting.